 - Partner integration management: Avalara has an extensive technology partner network, which can be a double-edged sword.
-Avalara's integrations are specific to versions of software, and it can be resource intensive to stay up to date as their wide range of partners continue to update their software.
-Avalara has recently added the Avalara Integration Studio to address these partner integration issues, including low-code and no-code tools for developers. - Integrating new acquisitions: To build out its industry and segment-specific offerings, Avalara builds or buys new product, content, and technology frequently.
+Avalara's integrations are specific to versions of software, and it can be resource intensive to stay up to date as the company's wide range of partners continue to update their software.
+Avalara has recently added the Avalara Integration Studio to address these partner integration issues, including low-code and no-code tools for developers. - Integrating new acquisitions: To build out its industry- and segment-specific offerings, Avalara builds or buys new product, content, and technology frequently.
 As with any company, frontend and back-end technology integration can be resource intensive.
-Avalara is making large investments to improve its unified UX/UI across all products and new acquisitions.
+Avalara is making large investments to improve its unified UX/UI across all products and new acquisitions. - Advanced automation not considered a must for some small and midsize companies: Those with simple product lines, which sell in a few states, or only through marketplace facilitators (that must collect and remit for them) find it hard to justify investment in SUT automation.